vplesko/OrbLang/docs/references/reference_orb_import.md

 Used to import definitions from a source file into the current project.

-## `import file<c8 cn []>`
+## `import file<String> =()`

-Switches context to process nodes in the file given by path `file`.
+Switches compiler context to process nodes in the file `file`.
 Once finished, returns to this file to process proceeding nodes.

 `file` must be an evaluated value.

-This instruction must not be nested within other instructions.
+This instruction must be at the top of parsing - it must not be nested within other instructions.

 If the file was already processed, will not process it again.
 Importing must not cause a cyclical dependency between source files.